 Abdominal symptoms such as rectal bleeding, change in bowel habit, abdominal pain are common, distressing and can be worrying for patients.

-Here at the Hospital of St John & St Elizabeth we have established a unique multidisciplinary colorectal group.
+Here at St John & St Elizabeth Hospital we have established a unique multidisciplinary colorectal group.
 It comprises GI physicians, surgeons, radiologists, histopathologists and oncologists.
 In addition there is access to dieticians, psychologists and nutritionists.

 We offer an up-to-date service with diagnostic and therapeutic colonoscopy in our purpose built Endoscopy Suite (including one-stop services), modern surgical practices (including laparoscopic assisted resections) and state of the art imaging (including 256 slice CT scanning which allows true virtual colonoscopy and 3 Tesla MRI).